Last Modified: 18 Oct 2016

 Validity: 01 Jan 2016 to 31 Dec 2016

-Become an adventurer in the Patagonian wilderness – one of the most remote and beautiful wildernesses in the world.
+Become an adventurer in the Patagonian wilderness – one of the most remote and beautiful environments in the world.
 Visit the best of nature's attractions in Argentina before heading to Chile to marvel at Patagonia.
-From the tango bars and heaving streets of Buenos Aires, head south to the striking mountain scenery, vast plains, ice fields and glaciers of the Chilean and Argentinean Patagonia.
-Trek among the spectacular Fitz Roy Ranges and iconic Torres del Paine, hike across glaciers and visit the quirky towns at the end of the world.
+From the tango bars and heaving streets of Buenos Aires, head to the striking mountain scenery, vast open plains, dramatic ice fields and advancing glaciers of Patagonia.
+Trek to the spectacular Laguna Torre and iconic Torres del Paine, hike glaciers and visit the quirky towns at the end of the world.
 Experience a South American adventure through this spectacular region of Argentina and Chile.

 Table of Contents